Repair or Replace

 Repair or replace?
 Get a clear answer in seconds.

-WorthItCheck weighs repair cost, expected lifespan, condition, and long-term value to deliver a verdict that feels more like informed judgment than a basic calculator.
+WorthItCheck now weighs repair cost, expected lifespan, condition, repair severity, repeat-fault risk, and long-term value to deliver a verdict that feels more like informed judgment than a basic calculator.

-Cost reality Lifespan context Condition signal Value weighting
+Cost reality Lifespan context Condition signal Repeat-fault risk

 Primary tool